 FWRM believes that any process without young women's full engagement in national or local elections is not a democratic process.
 Strengthening the capacity of young women in various political spaces is democracy in action and encourages young women to bring about transformative change in their communities.

-The Fiji Young Women’s Forum (FYWF) is co-convened by the Emerging Leaders Forum Alumni (ELFA), Diverse Voices and Action for Equality (DIVA), Young Women Leadership Team- FemLINK Pacific.
+The Fiji Young Women’s Forum (FYWF) is co-convened by the Emerging Leaders Forum Alumni (ELFA) and Young Women Leadership Team- FemLINK Pacific.
 These groups have demonstrated great leadership and solidarity in young Fijian women by producing three progressive outcome statements in three forums in response to barriers to young women's meaningful participation and representation in Fiji's democratization process.

 The FYWF recognizes the unique young women-led space that fosters solidarity amongst a diversity of young women which includes young lesbian, bisexual transgender, queer and intersex persons, young women with disabilities, young women of both religious and non-religious beliefs, aspiring young women politicians, young women sex workers, rural young women and young women mental health consumers.